ElinaBoman/pp1-dogbakery/README.md

 2. Toggle-menu
   * Description: The toggle-menu as mentioned previously in the testing section has some estetic malfunction.
 The issue is believed to have to do with padding on the left side.
   * Status: Fixed.

+3. Since all the pictures are placed in divs instead of img-format, there are no aria-labels in the pictures.
+This issue has been noted.
+To fix this problem the pictures could be placed in img-format inside the divs.
+* Status: Under investigation.

 ## Deployment